arjun-k-r/fitness-rt/README.md

-# Fitness-rt
+# Fitness RT
-Cross-platform fitness application.
+Health and fitness application implemented with Angular 5 and Ionic 3